Canada's Sports Hall of Fame

 Canada's Sports Hall of Fame (Panthéon des sports canadiens; sometimes referred to as the Canadian Sports Hall of Fame) is a Canadian sports hall of fame and museum in Calgary, Alberta, Canada.
 Dedicated to the history of sports in Canada, it serves as a hall of fame and museum for accomplished Canadian athletes, and sports builders and officials.

 Established in 1955, the organization inducted its first class of hall of famers, and opened a museum to the public that year.
 The museum was originally located at Exhibition Place in Toronto.
-In 1957, the hall of fame moved to another facility at Exhibition Place, sharing the space with the Hockey Hall of Fame.
-A new building to house the two halls of fame was later built at Exhibition Place in 1961.
+In 1957, the hall of fame moved to another facility at Exhibition Place, then moved into a new building to share space with the Hockey Hall of Fame in 1961.
 The two halls of fame continued to share facilities until 1993, when the Hockey Hall of Fame moved to a different location.
 Canada's Sports Hall of Fame became the building's sole occupant until it was closed in 2006 to make way for BMO Field.
 The organization continued to induct honourees to its hall of fame, although a new facility to house its museum was not completed until 2011.
 The 44000 sqft facility was opened at Canada Olympic Park in Calgary, and houses the organization's offices and hall of fame museum.

 As of 2022, there were 668 inductees into Canada's Sports Hall of Fame, categorized either as athletes, or as builders of the sport.
 Inductees are nominated by the Canadian public, though are ultimately selected by the organization's selection committee.
 In addition to inductions into its hall of fame, the organization has also conferred awards for accomplishments in sport, and in the larger community.